typelevel/doobie/modules/docs/src/main/tut/02-Toolkit.md

 Before we get into writing **doobie** programs it's worth spending a moment to explain the big picture.
 The short explanation is:

 > **doobie** programs are values.
 You can compose small programs to build larger programs.
-Once you have constructed a program you wish to run, you interpret it into an effectful target monad of your choice (`Task` or `IO` for example) and drop it into your main application wherever you like.
+Once you have constructed a program you wish to run, you interpret it into an effectful target monad of your choice (`IO` for example) and drop it into your main application wherever you like.

 If you want a slightly longer explanation in video form, you might enjoy this lecture from Scala by the Bay 2015.